bruceravel/demeter/documentation/Athena/bkg/rbkg.rst

 buttons and the little check buttons next to the items in the group list.
 Click on the little check buttons next to *fe.060* and *Copy 1 of fe.060*, as shown in the screenshot above.
-Now plot these two items by clicking the R button.
+Now plot these two items by clicking the :kbd:`R,purple` button.
 It should look something like this.

 .. subfigstart::